csancaktar/csancaktar.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Researching Curiosity in Artificial Agents 🤖  <br> Currently based in Tübingen, Germany
+subtitle: Researching Curiosity in Artificial Agents 🤖  <br> Currently in Paris, interning at Meta FAIR
+#Currently based in Tübingen, Germany

 profile: